Quantitative phase imaging of opaque specimens with flexible endoscopic microscopy: Results

-To demonstrate the imaging performance of FGLIM on thick and opaque biological samples, we used a 10 mm thick streaky pork as an example.
-We performed axial scanning of the sample with a step size of 10 {$\mu \mathrm{m}$} in the z-direction.
-The obtained results, as shown in Fig. \ref{fig:3D} (a-c), illustrate the phase maps of optical sections at different depths (30 {$\mu \mathrm{m}$}, 50 {$\mu \mathrm{m}$}, and 70 {$\mu \mathrm{m}$}) within the sample.
-In Fig. \ref{fig:3D} (a), the stratum spinosum layer with canyon-like characteristics is clearly visible, pointed out with a red arrow.
-In Fig. \ref{fig:3D} (b), the canyon becomes less distinct and is filled with the stratum basale layer, and a cell in the dermis is indicated with a pink arrow, representing the stratum basale-dermis layer at a depth of 50 {$\mu \mathrm{m}$}.
-Figure \ref{fig:3D} (c) shows fibrous components labeled by the white arrow at the basis of the stratum papillae, imaged at the depth of 70 {$\mu \mathrm{m}$}.
-These results highlight the capability of FGLIM to image through thick and turbid samples, revealing textural features at different depths of the layers without the need for stains or fluorescence indicators.
-Figure \ref{fig:3D} (d) presents a 3D view of the tomographic phase stacks, offering a comprehensive view of the layers from 0 {$\mu \mathrm{m}$} to 180 {$\mu \mathrm{m}$}.
-The cross-section in the plane marked by the yellow trapezoid displays phase details marked by arrows corresponding to those shown in Fig. \ref{fig:3D} (a-c).
-This demonstrates the high axial resolution of FGLIM in identifying the layers of the epidermis and dermis with distinct structures.
+To demonstrate the volumetric imaging performance of FEM, a streaky pork with 10 mm in thickness is used as an example.
+The procedure of sample preparation can be found in Methods.
+We performed axial scanning of the sample with a step size of 10 {$\mu \mathrm{m}$} in the $z$-direction.
+Figures \ref{fig:3D} (a-c), show the transverse FEM phase maps measured at z = 30, 50, and 70 {$\mu \mathrm{m}$}, respectively.
+In Fig. \ref{fig:3D} (a), the stratum spinosum layer with canyon-like characteristics is clearly visible, indicated by the red arrow.
+In Fig. \ref{fig:3D} (b), the canyon becomes less distinct and is filled with the stratum basal layer, and the cell-like structure in the dermis is indicated with a pink arrow, representing the stratum basal-dermis layer.
+Figure \ref{fig:3D} (c) shows fibrous components labeled by the white arrow at the basis of the stratum papillae.
+These results highlight the capability of FEM to image through thick and turbid samples, revealing textural features at different depths of the layers without the need for stains or fluorescence indicators.
+Benefiting from annular illumination and coherence gating, the FEM provides good sectioning capability.
+Figure \ref{fig:3D} (d) presents a 3D rendering of the phase stack, where a cross-section view, indicated by the yellow rectangle, reveals the tomographic details of tissue structured seen in Fig. \ref{fig:3D} (a-c).